oqolarte/oblong/content/project/site.md

 Here, I set HRES = 1366, and VRES will adapt to maintain the ratio.
 - `--quality` is the quality factor.
 Here, I set it to 85.
+- `--optimize` does exactly that to the image.
-- `-pew` combines three options: optimize, erase EXIF metadata[^metadata], and overwrite source images respectively.
+- `-ew` combines two options: optimize, erase EXIF metadata[^metadata], and overwrite source images respectively.

 {{< btt >}}
 ## Back-end